Flavia Medeiros Santos

 Approve DateJune 8, 2020

 Project TitleSantos, Dr. Flavia Medeiros, Federal University of Santa Catarina.
-Florianopolis, Brazil, – To build capacity in anthropology through a "collaborative ethnographic and intersectional analysis of the management of the new coronavirus in Brazil"
+Florianopolis, Brazil, – To build capacity in anthropology through "Social and Moral Regulations of the New Corona Pandemic in Brazil: an Ethnographic and Intersectional Analysis"